-By Joao Vieira on
+By Joao Vieira on⟵ Back to blog

 Naturally (or not :) ), surf and art ‘education’ made the idea of creating waves possible.
 I remember well that unusual morning, almost 5 years ago.
 Still sleepy and dreamy in bed, I found myself looking at a picture frame and imagining a wave curling out of it, and that was the exact moment when the search for the perfect wave begun.
 With a limited array of artistic skills, from the scratch, I had to figure out the way to incarnate my idea.
-The process flowed naturally, though - it came as a relief from extreme obsession with perfect waves, tirelessly voyaging across my mind.
+The process flowed naturally, although it came as a relief from extreme obsession with perfect waves, tirelessly voyaging across my mind.

 Waves are utterly fluid, they appear only in a fraction of time and immediately disappear, leaving no trace, apart from the one in our memory.
 Basically, or rather physically, they are just pure energy.
 So, for all the people who enjoy this energy, it comes as something sacred, irresistible and unattainable.
 One cannot keep a wave to himself.
 Therefore, I see my waves as a tribute to the ephemeral nature of a wave.
-In my project, I try to create hypnotizing barrels, long walls and churning breaks through simple lines, crystalline colors through the utmost minimal design, where nothing distracts attention from the wave itself thus allowing our imagination to surf.
+In my project, I try to create hypnotising barrels, long walls and churning breaks through simple lines, crystalline colours through the utmost minimal design, where nothing distracts attention from the wave itself, thus allowing our imagination to surf.

 Photo credits: Daniel Espirito Santo

 To contribute to the health of our ocean, I try to pick up trash from the beach whenever I go for a driftwood hunt.
-We need to be conscious of the impact that we have on the nature.
-This is why I started building the travel boxes for waves from reclaimed old pallets.
+We need to be conscious of the impact that we have on nature.
+This is why I started building travel boxes for waves, from reclaimed old pallets.
 Also, the plastic cups used for mixing paints are collected from a nearby office water cooler, where they get wasted after single use.
 These are tiny little changes, but I believe they make a difference.

 artdiy inspiration ocean surf sustainability